rcsb/strucmotif-search/README.md

                 Set.of(new LabelSelection("B", 1, 42), // HIS
                        new LabelSelection("B", 1, 87), // ASP
                        new LabelSelection("C", 1, 47))) // SER
-            // parameters are considered mandatory arguments - we use defaults .buildParameters()
+            // parameters are considered mandatory arguments - use defaults .buildParameters()
             // several additional arguments can be provided to customize the query further .buildQuery()